Princess Sophia Duleep Singh

 Princess Sophia Duleep Singh in brief

 Princess Sophia Jindan Alexdrowna Duleep Singh was the daughter of Maharaja Duleep Singh, the last Maharaja of the Sikh Empire.
 He had been deposed from his throne at the age of 11 and exiled to Britain two years later.
-He became a great favourite of the royal family and Sophia was brought up among the British aristocracy.
+He became a great favourite of the royal family and Princess Sophia was brought up among the British aristocracy.
 Queen Victoria was her godmother.

 She could have had an easy life and could have spent her time enjoying luxury, including foreign travel.
-However, the princess decided to become involved in the movement for Women's Suffrage (being allowed to vote).
+However, Sophia decided to become involved in the movement for Women's Suffrage (being allowed to vote).
 She attended meetings and joined in demonstrations, including the famous Black Monday demonstration when the Suffragettes clashed with the police and many were injured.
 She joined the Women's Tax Resistance League, this led her into court, twice, having the bailiffs visit her house and take her belongings.
 She also went out on the streets, giving out leaflets, alongside her fellow suffragettes.

 Terms and Conditions